joernio/query-database/README.md

 runs the C scanner on the code at `path/to/code`.

-## Adding queries to existing scanners
+## Adding queries to existing scripts

-You can add queries to an existing scanner by creating a new query set in the scanners package.
+You can add queries to an existing bundles by creating a new query set in the script package.
 For example, query sets for the C scanner can be placed here:

 https://github.com/joernio/batteries/blob/main/src/main/scala/io/joern/batteries/c/vulnscan/